ygemici/osz/loader/README.md

 running on ring 0.
 The stack is at the top of the memory, starting at zero and growing downwards.

-You can locate the initrd in memory using the [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s initrd_ptr and initrd_size members.
+You can locate your initrd in memory using the [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s initrd_ptr and initrd_size members.

 The boot time and a platform independent memory map is also provided.